Board of Directors

 Richard Hockney is a proven senior business leader with broad national and international experience.
 During his 27-year career in the banking & finance industry, he held senior leadership positions in Melbourne, Adelaide, Sydney and the UK.

 In 2014, Richard began his career as non-executive director and consultant.
-He now holds a number positions on commercial boards including Chair, Joust Australia; Chair Advisory Board, Cook Building and Development; Chair Advisory Board, Lucas Total Contract Solutions; Chair Advisory Board, Stair Lock Pty Ltd; and, Chair Advisory Board, The Lacey Family Group.
+He now holds a number of positions on commercial boards including Chair, Joust Australia; Chair Advisory Board, Cook Building and Development; Chair Advisory Board, Lucas Total Contract Solutions; Chair Advisory Board, Stair Lock Pty Ltd; and, Chair Advisory Board, The Lacey Family Group.
 He is also an Advisory Board Member of SA Leaders.

 Richard’s experience in education includes current roles as Deputy Chair of Prince Alfred College and Board Member (and Chair of Investment Committee), Bedford Phoenix Inc (Bedford Phoenix is